High-speed rail in China: Second boom

 In 2014, high-speed rail expansion gained speed with the opening of the Taiyuan–Xi'an, Hangzhou–Changsha, Lanzhou-Ürümqi, Guiyang-Guangzhou, Nanning-Guangzhou trunk lines and intercity lines around Wuhan, Chengdu, Qingdao and Zhengzhou.
 High-speed passenger rail service expanded to 28 provinces and regions.
 The number of high-speed train sets in operation grew from 1,277 pairs in June to 1,556.5 pairs in December.

-In response to a slowing economy, central planners approved a slew of new lines including Shangqiu-Hefei-Hangzhou, Zhengzhou-Wanzhou, Lianyungang-Zhenjiang, Linyi-Qufu, Harbin-Mudanjiang, Yinchuan-Xi'an, Datong-Zhangjiakou, and intercity lines in Zhejiang and Jiangxi.
+In response to a slowing economy, central planners approved a slew of new lines including Shangqiu–Hefei–Hangzhou, Zhengzhou–Wanzhou, Lianyungang–Zhenjiang, Linyi–Qufu, Harbin–Mudanjiang, Yinchuan–Xi'an, Datong–Zhangjiakou, and intercity lines in Zhejiang and Jiangxi.

 The government actively promoted the export of high-speed rail technology to countries including Mexico, Thailand, the United Kingdom, India, Russia and Turkey.
 To better compete with foreign trainmakers, the central authorities arranged for the merger of the country's two main high-speed train-makers, CSR and CNR, into CRRC.

-By 2015, six high speed rail lines, Beijing–Tianjin, Shanghai–Nanjing, Beijing–Shanghai, Shanghai–Hangzhou, Nanjing–Hangzhou and Guangzhou–Shenzhen–Hong Kong report operational profitability.
-The Beijing–Shanghai is particularly profitable reporting a 6.6 billion yuan net profit.
+By 2015, six high speed rail lines, Beijing–Tianjin, Shanghai–Nanjing, Beijing–Shanghai, Shanghai–Hangzhou, Nanjing–Hangzhou and Guangzhou–Shenzhen–Hong Kong were reporting operational profitability.
+The Beijing–Shanghai was particularly profitable, reporting a 6.6 billion yuan net profit.

 In 2016, with the near completion of the National 4+4 grid, a new "Mid-to-Long Term Railway Network" Plan was drafted.
 The plan envisions a larger 8+8 high speed rail grid serving the nation and expanded intercity lines for regional and commuter services for large metropolitan areas of China.
 The proposed completion date for the network is 2030.

-Since 2017, with the introduction of the Fuxing series of trains, a number of lines have resumed 350km/h operations such as Beijing–Shanghai HSR, Beijing–Tianjin ICR, and Chengdu–Chongqing ICR.
+Since 2017, with the introduction of the Fuxing series of trains, a number of lines have resumed 350 km/h operations, such as Beijing–Shanghai HSR, Beijing–Tianjin ICR, and Chengdu–Chongqing ICR.

 The HSR network reached 37,900 km in total length by the end of 2020.
+In 2025, the HSR network will reach a total length of 50,000 km and is expected to grow further.

 Development and social impact

-China's high-speed rail expansion is entirely managed, planned and financed by the Chinese government.